huaweicloud/spring-cloud-huawei/README.md

 (Distributed Transaction Management, DTM) is a product that addresses consistency issues in a distributed environment.

 - [x] **Spring Cloud uses ServiceStage distributed configuration service:**
-Support for getting configuration from the CSE microservice engine /  ServiceComb kie, and dynamic updates, following the way of Spring Cloud.
+Support for getting configuration from the CSE microservice engine, and dynamic updates, following the way of Spring Cloud.

-- [x] **Spring Cloud uses ServiceStage gray release service:**
-Support for gray release capabilities.

-- [x] **Spring Cloud registry swagger to server center :**
-Support automatic generated swagger documentation without configuration, and registry swagger to ServiceComb server center.

-- [x] **Spring Cloud registry networking with ServiceComb Java-Chassis / Edge-Service :**
-Support for use reactive framework ServiceComb Java-Chassis and gateway ServiceComb Edge-Service which have the better performance.

 ## Components